Varna, Bulgaria

 Varna (Варна, [ˈvarnɐ]) is the third-largest city in Bulgaria and the largest city and seaside resort on the Bulgarian Black Sea Coast and in the Northern Bulgaria region.
-Situated strategically in the Gulf of Varna, the city has been a major economic, social and cultural centre for almost three millennia.
-Historically known as Odessos (Ὀδησσός), Varna developed from a Thracian seaside settlement to a major seaport on the Black Sea.
+Situated strategically in the Gulf of Varna, the city has been a major economic, social, and cultural centre for almost three millennia.
+Historically known as Odessos (Ὀδησσός), Varna developed from a Thracian seaside settlement into a major seaport on the Black Sea.

-Varna is an important centre for business, transportation, education, tourism, entertainment and healthcare.
-The city is referred to as the maritime capital of Bulgaria and has the headquarters of the Bulgarian Navy and merchant marine.
+Varna is a significant hub for business, transportation, education, tourism, entertainment, and healthcare.
+The city is referred to as the maritime capital of Bulgaria and is home to the headquarters of the Bulgarian Navy and merchant marine.
 In 2008, Varna was designated as the seat of the Black Sea Euroregion by the Council of Europe.
 In 2014, Varna was awarded the title of European Youth Capital 2017.

 The oldest gold treasure in the world, belonging to the Varna culture, was discovered in the Varna Necropolis and dated to 4600–4200 BC.

-Since the discovery of the Varna Necropolis in 1974, 294 burial sites have been found, with over 3000 golden items inside.
+Since the discovery of the Varna Necropolis in 1974, 294 burial sites have been excavated, with over 3000 golden items inside.

 Etymology

 Theophanes the Confessor first mentions the name Varna, as the city came to be known, within the context of the Slavic conquest of the Balkans in the 6th to 7th centuries.
 The name could be of Varangian origin, as Varangians had been crossing the Black Sea for many years, reaching Constantinople in the early Middle Ages.
-In Swedish, värn means "shield, defense" – hence Varna could mean "defended, fortified place".
+In Swedish, värn means 'shield, defense' – hence Varna could mean 'defended, fortified place'.
 Vikings invaded the settlement during the Middle Ages.
-The name may be older than that; perhaps it derives from the Proto-Indo-European root *u̯er- "to flow, wet, water, river" (cf. Varuna), or from the Proto-Slavic root varn "black", or from Iranian bar or var "camp, fortress" (see also Etymological list of provinces of Bulgaria).
+The name may be older than that; perhaps it derives from the Proto-Indo-European root *u̯er- 'to flow, wet, water, river' (cf. Varuna), or from the Proto-Slavic root varn 'black', or from Iranian bar or var 'camp, fortress' (see also Etymological list of provinces of Bulgaria).

-According to Theophanes, in 680 Asparukh, the founder of the First Bulgarian Empire, routed an army of Constantine IV near the Danube River delta.
+According to Theophanes, in 680, Asparukh, the founder of the First Bulgarian Empire, routed an army of Constantine IV near the Danube River delta.
 Pursuing those forces, he reached "the so-called Varna near Odyssos [sic] and the midlands thereof" (τὴν λεγομένην Βάρναν, πλησίον Ὀδυσσοῦ).
 Perhaps the new name applied initially to an adjacent river or lake, a Roman military camp, or an inland area, and only later to the city itself.

-By the late 10th century, the name Varna was established so firmly that when Byzantines wrestled back control of the area from the Bulgarians around 975, they kept it rather than restoring the ancient name Odessos.
+By the late 10th century, the name Varna was established so firmly that when Byzantines wrested back control of the area from the Bulgarians around 975, they kept it rather than restoring the ancient name Odessos.